 In some studies, the daily dose of allergenic protein in micrograms is equivalent to the dose given every two to four weeks in SCIT.

-●A similar safety study of the five-grass standardized allergen SLIT-tablet was performed to establish a tolerated dose for subsequent trials .
+●A similar safety study of the 5-grass standardized allergen SLIT-tablet was performed to establish a tolerated dose for subsequent trials .
 Doses of 100 to 500 IR were evaluated for safety and tolerability in 30 grass-allergic adults over a 10-day treatment period.
 Through incorporation of a five-day up-dosing regimen, high-dose treatment with 500 IR (approximately 42 mcg group 5 major allergens) could be reached without significant untoward adverse events.
-The majority of adverse events were mild to moderate with the most common being oral pruritus, throat irritation, and tongue swelling.
+The majority of adverse events were mild-to-moderate with the most common being oral pruritus, throat irritation, and tongue swelling.
 No serious adverse events occurred.

 Schedules — Treatment is typically initiated 12 to 16 weeks prior to the allergen season and maintained through the end of the pollen season.
 As an example, SLIT-tablet treatment for seasonal allergens is generally started two to three months prior to the start of the relevant pollen season.
-Continuous year-round SLIT is another option, although in one open-label study of grass pollen SLIT, this did not appear to be superior to preseasonal treatment after the first year .
-However, the best approach is not clear, since the studies that showed persistent benefit two years after completion of a three-year course of therapy used continuous year-round treatment, as described below .
+Continuous year-round SLIT is another option, although in open-label studies of grass pollen SLIT, this did not appear to be superior to preseasonal treatment after the first year [38,39].
+However, the best approach is not clear, since the studies that showed persistent benefit two years after completion of a three-year course of therapy used continuous year-round treatment .
 (See 'Persistence of therapeutic benefit' below.)

-SPECIFIC STUDIES AND EFFICACY DATA — The efficacy and safety of sublingual immunotherapy (SLIT), using products designed for oral use, has been demonstrated in a number of properly designed European trials, for both children and adults with allergic rhinitis.
+SPECIFIC STUDIES AND EFFICACY DATA — The efficacy and safety of SLIT using products designed for oral use has been demonstrated in a number of properly designed European trials for both children and adults with allergic rhinitis.
 Trials involving each of the main forms of SLIT are reviewed below.

-In a 2011 systematic review of 60 randomized trials (published through 2009), which included approximately 2300 adults and children receiving active SLIT treatment, treatment resulted in a statistically significant reduction in symptoms (standardized mean difference of -0.42 [95% CI -0.69 to -0.15]) and in medication requirements (standardized mean difference of -0.43 [95% CI -0.63 to -0.23]) .
-Most studies involved treatment with single pollens (most commonly grass) or house dust mite preparations, at a range of doses.
+In a 2011 systematic review of 60 randomized trials (published through 2009) that included approximately 2300 adults and children receiving active SLIT treatment (tablets or drops) or placebo, treatment with SLIT resulted in a statistically significant reduction in symptoms (standardized mean difference [SMD] of -0.42 [95% CI -0.69 to -0.15]) and in medication requirements (SMD of -0.43 [95% CI -0.63 to -0.23]) .
+Most studies involved treatment with single pollens (most commonly grass) or house dust mite preparations at a range of doses.
 Fifteen studies included only children, with results that were similar to those in adults.
 There was a trend for greater improvement with treatments lasting longer than one year.
 Local side effects (oral pruritus and swelling, throat irritation) and nausea were more common with active treatment, although systemic adverse effects (rhinitis or rhinoconjunctivitis) were equal in active treatment and placebo groups.
 No trial reported anaphylaxis or the need to administer epinephrine.
-Effects on quality of life could not be assessed because a variety of different measurements were used.
+Effects on quality of life could not be assessed, because a variety of different measurements were used.
 Publication bias could not be excluded, as with any systematic review.

-Outcome measures — There have been efforts to standardize the outcome measures in trials of immunotherapy for respiratory allergy, to use validated tools that can be compared across studies, and to reach consensus about what degree of therapeutic benefit should be considered clinically meaningful [3,40,41].
+Outcome measures for immunotherapy trials — There have been efforts to standardize the outcome measures in trials of immunotherapy for respiratory allergy, to use validated tools that can be compared across studies, and to reach consensus about what degree of therapeutic benefit should be considered clinically meaningful [3,43,44].

-●For an allergen immunotherapy therapeutic agent to get approved by the US Food and Drug Administration (FDA), two statistical efficacy criteria must be met: (a) the TCS must demonstrate an average relative difference of 15 percent compared with placebo, and (b) the upper bound of the 95% confidence interval must be ≤-10 percent.
+●For an allergen immunotherapy therapeutic agent to get approved by the US Food and Drug Administration (FDA), two statistical efficacy criteria must be met: (1) the TCS must demonstrate an average relative difference of 15 percent compared with placebo, and (2) the upper bound of the 95% CI must be ≤-10 percent.
 These statistical tests were selected after rigorous internal evaluation by the agency and have been mandated to more clearly identify and define a statistically significant and clinically meaningful therapeutic effect when comparing allergen immunotherapy with placebo.

-Single grass allergen tablet — European studies with Timothy grass SLIT-tablet have demonstrated clinical benefit in grass-allergic subjects [18,43].
+Single grass allergen tablet — European and North American studies with the Timothy grass pollen SLIT-tablet have demonstrated clinical benefit in grass-allergic subjects [19,48-52].

-●In a subsequent trial by a different group, 634 adult patients with grass-induced seasonal allergic rhinoconjunctivitis were treated with once daily treatment with a Timothy SLIT-tablet (Grazax) containing 15 mcg Phleum p 5 or placebo .
-Treatment was initiated 16 weeks preseason and continued during the season, within a study design that was extended to incorporate a two-year maintenance phase and a two-year follow-up following discontinuation of therapy.
+●In a trial of 634 European adults with grass-induced seasonal allergic rhinoconjunctivitis, subjects received once daily treatment with a Timothy SLIT-tablet (Grazax) containing 15 mcg Phl p 5 or placebo .
+Treatment was initiated 16 weeks preseason and continued during the season within a study design that was extended to incorporate a two-year maintenance phase and a two-year follow-up after discontinuation of therapy.
 (See 'Persistence of therapeutic benefit' below.)